Home Reports Automotive Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates automotive Shopify stores at 65.3% of total traffic, yet YoY organic traffic has declined -14.9%, signaling weakening SEO performance across the sector.
+Organic search dominates traffic at 66.0% of total visits, yet YoY organic growth declined -5.6%, signaling increasing difficulty in maintaining SEO momentum in the automotive sector.

-Meta Ads spend is 125.1% above the global average, making social paid advertising the primary paid channel as brands shift budgets away from Google toward social platforms.
+Meta Ads spend is 123.0% of the global average, making social paid advertising the standout channel where automotive stores are doubling down compared to peers.

 Get a monthly email when this data is updated